OliveiraDS-hub/ChimeraTE/README.md

 # ChimeraTE

+### ChimeraTE
+ChimeraTE is a pipeline to detect chimeric transcripts derived from genes and transposable elements (TEs).
+It has two usage Modes:

+Mode 1 chimeric transcripts detection based upon exons and TE copies positions in the genome sequence;

+Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.

+It has been tested only in Linux machines, Ubuntu 18.04 and 20.04.

 ## Install
+The installation may be easily done with conda.
+If you don't have conda installed in your machine, please follow [this tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).

-The installation may be easily done with conda, by using the chimeraTE.yml file:
+Once you have installed conda, all softwares required to run ChimeraTE can be easily installed in a new conda environment by using the chimeraTE.yml file:
 ````
+#Download repository from github
+git clone blabla

+#Go to ChimeraTE's folder
+cd $FOLDER/ChimeraTE

 #create chimeraTE environment with all dependencies
 conda env create -f chimeraTE.yml

 #activate the new environment
 conda activate chimeraTE

-#Download repository from github
-git clone ....

 #Give write permissions
-chmod a+x $CHIMERATE_PATH/scripts/*
+chmod a+x $FOLDER/ChimeraTE/scripts/*

 ````
 ### Dependencies